Miguel20123/cafe/README.md

 # Cafe Wordpress Theme
-This is a cafe wordpress theme in the works.
+This is the major development of Cafe Wordpress

 ## Features
 This *theme* **features**:

-- Page 1
+- Cars
-- Post 1
+- Sports
-- Blog 1
+- Travels

-1. Los Angeles Lakers
+1. Bags
-1. Milaukee Bucks
+1. Cloths
-1. Brooklyn Nets
+1. Food